 It’s the tried and true line for many skin care brands, ‘having blemishes on your face can really knock your confidence’.
 The line might be a bit tired, but the sentiment is valid.
 We all feel more confident on ‘good skin days’ and less so on ‘bad skin days’.
 If you’re skin has blemishes, it’s important to remember that no one notices them as much as you.
-But if your skin is prone to blemishes, reddening, whiteheads, blackheads or dark spots, and you want to take action, our simple guide is full of tips, tricks and home remedies to help you get to know your skin – and achieve a beautiful healthy glow.
+But if your skin is prone to blemishes, reddening, whiteheads, blackheads or dark spots, and you want to take action, our simple guide is full of tips for healthy skin and home remedies to help you get to know your skin – and achieve a beautiful healthy glow.

 What might cause a blemish, and how to treat them